 The Pointer has its earliest origin in Germany but has more recently been associated with the United States.
 Their body is agile for motion while on the move.

 They have a short, smooth coat, shiny from a distance but oily to the touch.
-Their bodies are finished with a rod-shaped tail.
+Their bodies are finished with a rod-shaped tails.
 The dog stands at heights up to 25 inches.
 The Pointer weighs up to 60 pounds.

 Polish Lowland Sheepdog